canonical/certification-docs/Policy_Guide-16.04.rst

 Network Testing
 ---------------
-Network testing requires a second system to serve as a network target running iperf2 and iperf3 in Server modes.
+Network testing requires a second system to serve as a network target running ``iperf3`` in Server modes.

 Network devices must be connected to clean networks of at least the maximum supported speed for the device.
-Thus, a 10Gb NIC must be connected to a 10Gb LAN and the iperf target must also have a 10Gb NIC connected to the same LAN.
-A 1 Gb NIC may be connected to either a 1Gb or 10Gb LAN.
+Thus, a 10 Gb NIC must be connected to a 10 Gb LAN and the ``iperf3`` target must also have a 10 Gb NIC connected to the same LAN.
+A 1 Gb NIC may be connected to either a 1 Gb or 10 Gb LAN.

 Bugs
 ----